codinghare5/astro-static-site/src/pages/posts/do-you-have-delayed-processing.md

 The main reasons why somebody might have delayed processing is because either they process incoming information slowly, or because the brain cannot deal with lots of incoming information at once – it gets overloaded easily).
 It may be that the brain struggles to process one specific modality (for example, sound) therefore it gets processed when the brain is ready.

 The key thing to remember here is that if somebody does not appear to be following what is going on during a meeting, or is appearing to take a long time to understand information, be aware that they might have taken everything down the very last detail, but just need time to for the brain to get around to processing it.
 Or alternatively, there is just too much information coming in too quickly and too much is getting discarded.

-If you have any questions about the content of this blog post, email us at <info@aspiedent.com> or call us on 07717 404846.